senseiphoneX/iota-starter-carsharing/README.md

 ## Deploying the mobile app

-The mobile app is available for iOS and Android mobile devices.
+You can download and install the mobile app on iOS and Android mobile devices.
 For more information about deploying the Android version of the mobile app, see [IBM IoT for Automotive - Mobility Starter Application mobile app for Android](https://github.com/ibm-watson-iot/iota-starter-carsharing-android).

-To deploy the IoT for Automotive - Mobility Starter Application iOS mobile app, do the following steps:
+To deploy the IoT for Automotive - Mobility Starter Application mobile app for iOS, complete the following steps:

 1. Open a Terminal session and install CocoaPods by using the following command:
 ```$ sudo gem install cocoapods```